myspc-development/art-test/docs/multi-org-roles-permissions.md

 - Only administrators and users with `manage_options` can assign cross-org roles.
 - Capabilities map to WordPress permissions so third‑party extensions can check them with `current_user_can()`.

-Use the admin page at `wp-admin/admin.php?page=ap-org-roles` to review roles and assign members.
-The table lists each role, a description and the number of users with that role in the selected org.
+Roles can be managed via the REST API.
+The former `ap-org-roles` admin page was removed in 2025.

 > 💬 *Found something outdated?
 [Submit Feedback](feedback.md)*